Kaichō

 (開帳, Kaichō), from the Edo period of Japan onwards, was the public exhibition of religious objects from Buddhist temples, usually relics or statuary, that were normally not on display.
 Such exhibitions were often the bases for public fairs, which would involve outdoor entertainment activities, market trading, and misemono.
 In the period from 1654 to 1868, in Edo city there were 1566 kaichō.

 Kaichō literally means "the opening of the curtain", and the purpose of keeping such icons hidden from public view except on special occasions was twofold.
 First, it upheld the sanctity of the objects that were displayed, where making them viewable to the public all of the time would otherwise serve to devalue their religious impacts.
-Second, it served as both advertisement and as a fund-raiser for the temple — primarily, but not solely, to pay for building repair.
+Second, it served as both advertisement and as a fund-raiser for the temple—primarily, but not solely, to pay for building repair.

 Accounts of such kaichō being held in Kamakura and Kyoto can be found dating from before the Edo period, but they only became truly popular during the 17th century.
 The occurrence of kaichō outside of temple grounds were primarily an Edo city phenomenon.
 The first such exterior kaichō in Edo was in 1676.

 Many kaichō were also degaichō, where the activities broadened into the opening of an entire area of the temple, turning it into a form of carnival, with entertainments, food vendors, and even freak shows, or with the religious objects being transported on a tour around the country.
-Technically, a degaichō is a kaichō outwith temple grounds, and an igaichō is a kaichō where the display is within temple grounds.
+Technically, a degaichō is a kaichō outside temple grounds, and an igaichō is a kaichō where the display is within temple grounds.
 In theory, attendance at a kaichō was free of charge.
 In practice, attendees were expected to pay a fee upon entry, and to donate an extra gratuity upon viewing the object displayed.
 A kaichō would create an economic boom for the businesses around the temple, and were widely advertised and promoted.